 Newsletters are sent out at regular intervals during the year.
 Where possible, these are emailed to caregivers.
 Our school website offers core information on the school, daily notices, school policies and procedures and Board of Trustee information.

-Our school Facebook page is updated daily, and provides immediate updates on school activities, events, and successes.
+Our school Facebook page is updated regularly, and provides updates on school activities, events, and successes.
 Please like our Facebook page to ensure you keep well informed.